Video game piracy

 Video game piracy is the unauthorized copying and distributing of video game software, and is a form of copyright infringement.
-It is often cited as a major problem that video game publishers face when distributing their products, due to the ease of being able to distribute games for free, via torrenting or websites offering direct download links.
+It is often cited as a major problem that video game publishers face when distributing their products, due to the ease of being able to distribute paid games for free, via torrenting or websites offering direct download links.
 Right holders generally attempt to counter piracy of their products by enforcing the Digital Millennium Copyright Act, though this has never been totally successful.
 Digital distribution of pirated games has historically occurred on bulletin board systems (BBS), and more recently via decentralized peer-to-peer torrenting.
-In terms of physical distribution, China, Indonesia and Vietnam are known for major manufacturing and distribution centers for pirated game copies, while Hong Kong and Singapore are major importers.
+In terms of physical distribution, China, Indonesia, and Vietnam are known for major manufacturing and distribution centers for pirated game copies, while Hong Kong and Singapore are major importers.

 History and culture

 As the personal computer rose to prominence in the mid to late 1970s, so too did the tendency to copy video games onto floppy disks and cassette tapes, and share pirated copies by hand.
 Piracy networks can be traced back to the mid-1980s, with infrastructure changes resulting from the Bell System breakup serving as a major catalyst.
 Video game trading circles began to emerge in the years following, with networks of computers, connected via modem to long-distance telephone lines, transmitting the contents of floppy discs.
 These trading circles became colloquially known as the Warez scene, with the term "warez" being an informal bastardization of "software".

 In the 1980s, crack intros began appearing on pirated games.
 Preceding the booting of the actual game, these windows would contain the monikers of those who created the pirated copy, along with any messages they wanted to add.
 Beginning as simple text, the presentation of these crack intros gradually grew more complex, with windows featuring GIFs, music, and colorful designs.

 With the rise of bulletin board systems throughout the 1980s and into the 1990s, the sharing of pirated video games took a centralized form.
 By connecting personal computers to telephone modems, and dialing a number to a dedicated server, members of the Warez scene could share their copies of video games.
 Furthermore, because this system preceded the rise of the consumer-level internet, it could go relatively unnoticed.
 However, with the rise of peer-to-peer torrenting, and notably with the release of BitTorrent in 2001, this BBS format of video game piracy began to decline.
 Nowadays, torrenting pirated games remains the popular choice among those who engage in piracy.
 Efforts to thwart illegal torrenting have historically failed, because its decentralized nature makes it effectively impossible to totally dismantle.